Use your keyboard arrow keys to navigate

 Demographics

-Users from all branches of the City Library database were asked a selection of demographic questions, to help the library learn their member and visitor characteristics.
-This enables results to be filtered by demographic to see how different groups use the library and their programs.
+Users from all branches of the City Library database were asked a selection of demographic questions, to help the Libraries learn their member and visitor characteristics.
+This enables results to be filtered by demographic to see how different groups use the Libraries and their programs.
 Respondents were asked to provide their age, gender, and identity.

 The following charts show the proportion of Library Use and Outcomes survey responses captured for each of the age, gender, and identity demographic questions.